thesofproject/sof-docs/platforms/intel-cavs/tigerlake/tgl-memory.rst

 BE00 0000h
    L2 local HPSRAM (L1 cacheable).
-   Seen as 8MB of virtual memory space (48 * 64KB).
+   Seen as 8MB of virtual memory space (46 * 64KB).

+.. note:: By default address virtualization is disabled.
+The Translation Lookup
+          Buffer (TLB) entries for populated HPSRAM banks have the same values for virtual addresses as HPSRAM banks physical addresses.

 BE80 0000h
    L2 local LPSRAM (L1 cacheable).
-   Directly accessed from LPSRAM (64KB).
+   Accessed using physical addresses.
+(1 * 64KB).

 9F00 0000h
    L1 local D-SRAM (512 KB)